 Born and christened Adekunle Bola Ahmed Tinubu on the 29 of March 1952 in Lagos, Nigeria.

-For a degree, Tinubu obtained his in 1975 at the Richard J. Daly college Illinois United States, and also got another degree from Chicago State University.
+A degree, Tinubu obtained his in 1975 at the Richard J. Daly college in Illinois United States, and also got another degree from Chicago State University.

 He graduated in 1979 with a Bachelor of Science honours in Accounting.